ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 (except that the filename may not contain any control character or spaces).

-GHDL do not keep a binary representation of the design units analyzed like other VHDL analyzers.
-The sources of the design units are re-read when needed (for example, an entity is re-read when one of its architecture is analyzed).
+GHDL does not keep a binary representation of the design units analyzed like other VHDL analyzers.
+The sources of the design units are re-read when needed (for example, an entity is re-read when one of its architectures is analyzed).
 Therefore, if you delete or modify a source file of a unit analyzed, GHDL will refuse to use it.